jsbuzz/todo-react-signal/README.md

 Events are identified by a name, which will be used by the namespaces to set listeners for.
 When an event is triggered a new instance is made that will be sent to all the listener functions inside the Namespace.

 ```
-export const AddTodoEvent = defineEventType({
+const AddTodoEvent = defineEventType({
   title: String
 });

+export const AddTodo = AddTodoEvent.withAlias('Todo:add');
 ```

 Similarly to propTypes for React Components events will have typed properties but they will throw runtime exceptions if initiated with the wrong payload.

 ## State

 State management is essential to React applications.
-Redux is a great library for this and Signal is not meant to replace that - it is using lots of core ideas from the Flux flow and Redux.
+Redux is a great library for this and Signal is not meant to replace it - it is using lots of core ideas from the Flux flow and Redux.

 When a namespace schema is defined, it comes with a state definition.
 State definitions are a list of properties inside the state, each defined as a set of listener functions similar to redux's reducers.
 At this stage it is not decided that reducers have to always generate a new state.